Links on SoundGuys may earn us a commission. Learn more.

-Listeners experience the same superb fit with the Blue Byrd as is provided by the Soul Byrd.
-If your outer ears are typically bothered by earbuds rubbing against them, the Blue Byrd may be your ideal in-ears.
+Listeners experience the same superb fit with the Blue BYRD as is provided by the Soul BYRD.
+If your outer ears are typically bothered by earbuds rubbing against them, the Blue BYRD could be your ideal in-ears.

 The neckband design differentiates itself from others because it’s really just a cable broken up by equally weighted battery modules, instead of a stiffened neckband constructed from different materials than the cable.
 This design keeps things lightweight but is prone to slipping around the back of the neck.

-The integrated mic and remote on the right side of the headset is difficult to use blindly as there’s hardly any distinction between buttons.
+The integrated mic and remote on the right side of the headset are difficult to use blindly as there’s hardly any distinction between buttons.
 They all rest on the same plane the raised symbols aren’t differentiated enough to operate blindly with confidence.
-Once I found the multifunction button, Google Assistant access was a breeze.

 Related: How your in-ears fit matters